 Some WhatsApp groups are amazing.
 I have a family group, called The Wolf Pack and we all have an understanding that it is meant for funny family news and ripping each other off.
 No serious political discussions allowed.
 It is great and as such, I always look forward to notifications.
 But there are some WhatsApp groups, particularly community groups, that don’t follow this rule at all.

 I am not part of a community WhatsApp group.
 I haven’t cracked the nod to be invited to the one in our complex (not sure if there even is one) but they do have their place.
 I vicariously live through a colleague at work, who gets constant updates.
-Lost dogs, open gates, suspicious looking characters and behaviour (all relevant) and my personal favourite, sending politically motivated videos about land expropriation (not appropriate).
+Lost dogs, open gates, suspicious looking characters and behaviour (all relevant) and sending politically motivated videos about land expropriation (not appropriate).

 3. Sending something to the wrong WhatsApp group